hteumeuleu/stay-curious-cafe/README.md

-# stay-curious-cafe
+# “Email” with Mark Robbins and Rémi Parmentier

-Examples and notes for Mark and Rémi's talks at Stay Curious Café on May, 5th 2021
+Examples and notes for Mark and Rémi's talks at Stay Curious Café on May, 5th 2021.